How to Break Free from Church Laws

 Attempting to pull away grace, another will retort, “So Matt, are you saying we don’t have to do anything?
 That we can just do whatever we want?”

 Yes.
 But here’s the secret: everything we do is because we don’t have to do anything, so it’s done with love from our hearts; and, we actually want what God wants.
 We really do!
-Sure, the sin of our flesh might get a quick thrill from doing what God doesn’t want, but it’s always short lived.
+Sure, the sin of the flesh might get a quick thrill from doing what God doesn’t want, but it’s always short lived.
 If it’s not short lived, we stay miserable until we repent.

 So today, my friends, know this: There are no church laws which will make you look any better to God.
 Instead, you already look good because you’re His kid!
 We break free from church laws by allowing God to teach us more about our freedom as His children!
 The more you know, the more you grow!